American librarianship and human rights: Segregation: "The Silent Subject"

+Efforts to Overcome

 In 1960, the Library Journal and its editor, Eric Moon, began publishing a series of controversial editorials attacking segregationist practices and the ALA's perceived silence on the matter.
 Moon characterized segregation and the issues of unequal library service as "The Silent Subject."
 White southern librarians, like Rick Estes, gave credibility to the Library Journal's campaign by describing the detrimental effect of segregation on millions of African Americans.
 In 1961, the ALA added amendment V, supporting equal library access for all, to the Library Bill of Rights.

 The Civil Rights Movement would continue throughout the 1960s with librarians aiding the effort.
 In 1964, as a part of the Freedom Summer initiative, twenty-five temporary Freedom Libraries opened in Mississippi.
 Freedom libraries could be found within community centers established for the Freedom Summer movement and were run by volunteers.
 The libraries, run by volunteers, aimed to support efforts in literacy, voting rights, and to allow access to materials in non-integrated areas.

+Community outreach during the war on poverty has been studied by Major Owens.

+Tracey Overbey has studied the historical exclusion and disenfranchisement of Blacks and African Americans from libraries and educational institutions in the United States.

+The American Library Association commemorates Dr. Martin Luther King Jr. at an annual sunrise service held at its conference.

+A paper presented at the 2023 Association for Information Science and Technology conference, 'Get our feet wet and hands dirty': Black Community-Based Librarianship and the Fight Against Information Poverty, 1940-1975", describes the foundational role played by African American librarians in early community-based librarianship initiatives.